muaz-khan/RecordRTC/README.md

 ## `sampleRate`

-Here is jow to customize Sample-Rate for audio recording?
+Here is how to customize Sample-Rate for audio recording?

 ```javascript
 // The sample rate (in sample-frames per second) at which the